nopperl/ipinyou-ctr/Readme.md

 Notice that there are additional variables in the dataset, which we chose to ignore (at least for the initial analysis).
 Some of them are completely irrelevant to the `click` prediction, such as the domain name of the ad.
 Others could be interesting for the `click` prediction and may be used in future predictions.
 Examples include the ad format or the region of the user.
+We decided against using ad format variables like `Adviewability` because they contain too much missing values.
 Other variables are discouraged by the distributor of the dataset, because they are not consistent.
 This holds true for the `conv` variable, which indicates whether a user actually converted to a customer after clicking on an ad.

 Classification
 ---
-To predict whether a user will click or not is a classical binary classification.
+To predict whether a user will click or not is a classical binary classification task.
 [Data](#sec-data) details that we have a binary label and binary/categorical features.
 We figure that to regress `click ~ .`, [random forests][4] are a perfect fit.
 They are applicable to categorical features, as opposed to other Machine Learning algorithms that are only applicable to numerical features (eg SVM).
 Random forests are ensembles of [decision trees][7] and therefore reduce the